LeonardoBarretoV/webpage/content/authors/admin/_index.md

 I am a Ph.D. candidate in Economics at [**University of Minnesota**](https://cla.umn.edu/economics), and a Research Analyst at the [**Federal Reserve Bank of Minneapolis**](https://www.minneapolisfed.org/economic-research/economists).

+**I will be on the job market in 2025–2026.**

-My research focuses on macroeconomics, international economics with a special interest on sovereign debt and financial crises, monetary economics and inequality.
+My research focuses on macroeconomics, international economics, and monetary economics.

 My advisors are [**Manuel Amador**](https://manuelamador.me/), [**Tim Kehoe**](http://users.econ.umn.edu/~tkehoe/) and [**Cristina Arellano**](https://www.cristinaarellano.com/).
 {style="text-align: justify;"}